 Step 4 – Join Internship Programs

 To prepare for a career in Paleontology you can join mentorship and training programs.
 During these programs, you are often offered stipends so that you can easily meet your professional requirements.
-It also allows you to meet and learn from the experts in the field.
+It also allows you to meet and learn from experts in the field.
 You can find internship opportunities in a museum helping curate and research about objects.
 Additionally, you can explore opportunities to assist a Researcher in conducting scientific analysis and experimentation.
 This will allow you to gain hands-on experience to boost your future career opportunities.

 Popular Universities for Paleontology courses

-After finally settling for a suitable course, it is time to look for university that matches your expectations.
+After finally settling for a suitable course, it is time to look for a university that matches your expectations.
 Choose from some of the reputed institutions enlisted below:

 - The University of Sydney